PacktPublishing/Mastering-Graphics-Programming-with-Vulkan/README.md

 This repository includes a submodule that makes it easier to get glTF models.
 To make sure the submodule is initialized properly, run the following command when cloning the repository:
 `git clone --recurse-submodules https://github.com/PacktPublishing/Mastering-Graphics-Programming-with-Vulkan`

+To download the glTF assets using the bootstrap script, run the following command: `python ./bootstrap.py`

 Alternatively, you get manually download the models from https://github.com/KhronosGroup/glTF-Sample-Models.
 We tested only only a subset of glTF 2.0 models.

 ### Windows